daniakalomiris/university-chatbot/README.md

 # University Chatbot

-University Chatbot is an intelligent agent written in Python and modeked after the ELIZA program that can answer university-related questions for Concordia University using a knowledge graph and natural language processing.
+University Chatbot is an intelligent agent written in Python and modeled after the ELIZA program that can answer university-related questions for Concordia University using a knowledge graph and natural language processing.

 ## Requirements